prjctgeek/foodie/content/recipes/peach_jack/index.md

 ### Credit

-Starting point for this was [Practical Selfreliance](https://practicalselfreliance.com/peach-wine/).
+Starting point for this was [Practical Self reliance](https://practicalselfreliance.com/peach-wine/).